- Security must track data from various sources

-- Security must be able to decode cloud traffic
+- Security must be able to decode and analyze cloud traffic

 - Security can’t slow down the network